florisdrevel/ML-Burnout-Prediction/README.txt

 Burnout Risk Predictor - README
 ================================
 Developed by Ailin Bergetun & Florean Drevel
-Machine Learning Exam Project 2025/2026
+Applied Machine Learning Exam Project 2025/2026

 WHAT THIS TOOL DOES